HaywireInteractive/OnAllFronts-Public/README.md

 1. Clone this repo
 1. Open project in UE5.
-1. Since City Sample Crowds from Marketplace is massive and unmodified, it's Git ignored.
-You should add it to the project via Window > Open Marketplace > Search for "City Sample Crowds" > Add to Project.
+1. The following content is large and unmodified from source, so it's Git ignored.
+Add it the project manually:
+    1. City Sample Crowds: Window > Open Marketplace > Search for "City Sample Crowds" > Add to Project
+    1. Third Person Content Pack (only Content/Characters folder): Content Drawer > Add > Add Feature or Content Pack > Blueprint > Third Person > Add to project